Alan Ford (architect): Career

 Upon receiving his Master of Architecture in 1980, Ford landed a job with W.C.
 Muchow and Partners Architects in Denver, where he remained for three years.
 In 1984, Ford moved to New York City where he joined the office of John Burgee Architects and Philip Johnson.
 He later went on to do work for Alan Lapidus/Michael Graves in 1989, I. M. Pei & Partners in 1990 and Kohn Pedersen Fox Associates in 1991.
-Alan attributes the cultivation of his fervor forarchitecture – which materialized in the form of architectural journalism – to the inspiration he found in Philip Johnson's passion for the profession.
+Alan attributes the cultivation of his fervor for architecture – which materialized in the form of architectural journalism – to the inspiration he found in Philip Johnson's passion for the profession.

 In 1993, Ford co-founded Hutton Ford Architects P.C. with Paul Hutton, where he was a managing principal until 2007.
 On June 1, 2007, in a move to diversify his firm's range of services, Ford established Alan Ford Architects P.C.; however, both he and Hutton continue to collaborate on a number of joint ventures under the entity Hutton Ford Architects, LLC.

 Alan Ford continues to practice as a licensed Colorado architect and principal of Alan Ford Architects.
 He authored the book Designing the Sustainable School and co-authored A Sense of Entry: Designing the Welcoming School with former partner Paul Hutton.
 In addition to his interest in K-12 sustainable school design, Ford has a passion for masonry detailing, which is evidenced by his Park Hill residence and a significant number of past projects.

 Ford has served on the editorial board of the award-winning AIA magazine Architect Colorado, and as an honorarium professor and guest critic at the University of Colorado, School of Architecture.
 He is also the former subject matter expert/editor of design content for the national AIA Soloso website (now the Architect's Knowledge Resource), where he regularly contributed content promoting sustainability, design innovations and the architectural profession.

-Alan Ford Architects P.C.
+Ford Architects P.C.

-Alan Ford Architects P.C. is a Colorado architecture firm based in the unique Taxi2 development within the River North Art District in Denver.
+Ford Architects P.C. is a Colorado architecture firm based in the unique Taxi2 development within the River North Art District in Denver.
 The firm was founded in 2007 by Alan Ford, who had been a design and managing partner with Hutton Ford Architects.
 Alan Ford Architects specializes in the design of high-performance, sustainable K-12 schools, but also has extensive experience in a variety of additional project types including office, retail and mixed-use developments; performing arts facilities; single family and multifamily residential; and sports and fitness centers.